This post may contain affiliate links. Click for complete disclosures.

 My personal favorites are to fold them into triangles because it just makes them look so pretty.
 To make them this way, simply fold the crepe in half and fold it in half again.
 You can either add your fillings before folding or simply on top.

-Yes, crepes freeze really well.
+If you want to store them for longer, crepes freeze really well.
 I like to let them cool and then stack them with parchment paper pieces in between in a sealed zip-lock bag.
 Warm them in a skillet when ready to defrost and eat them.
 They taste just as good as the day you made them.

 Easy Gluten-free Crepes